Loginistaken/eLECTRON-tunneL-DATA/7WizDimensional-chip-electrontunnel,version-rights -by-wiz-bit.md

 ✅ Natively supported	Wiz Dimensional-chip-electrontunnel,version uses this as its entry portal for time-synchronized qubit tunneling.

-The hafnium oxide gate interacts with GEM's Er³⁺ and Nd³⁺ lattice for spin-capture and time-state injection.Memory Phase Crystal (MPC)
+The hafnium oxide gate interacts with Wiz Dimensional-chips Er³⁺ and Nd³⁺ lattice for spin-capture and time-state injection.Memory Phase Crystal (MPC)

-✅ Directly used by Wiz Dimensional-chip-electrontunnel,version	GEM's phosphorus-31 and temporal doped layers interface with
+✅ Directly used by Wiz Dimensional-chip-electrontunnel,version	Wiz Dimensional-chip phosphorus-31 and temporal doped layers interface with

 the TimeVault and MPC to store historical spin-encoded memory — exactly as described in APC’s quantum cache function.Entropy Coil Array

-✅ Optimized for GEM	The niobium superconducting coils are perfect for managing spin-entropy drift
+✅ Optimized for gem	The niobium superconducting coils are perfect for managing spin-entropy drift

 , which stabilizes quantum logic cycles.
 They also feed back into GEM's neuromorphic layer.Electron Spin Chamber

 ✅ Required by Wiz Dimensional-chip-electrontunnel,version This is chip's native read-in location.
 It reads ↑↓

-spin of tunneled electrons and immediately engages the GEM’s trapped electron logic system.
+spin of tunneled electrons and immediately engages the gem's (Wiz Dimensional-chip) trapped electron logic system.

 Silicon Quadrant Panels (B, P, Ge, Ga)